 Under current law, pupil weights are applied to each district's long-term membership (LTM) to account for potentially higher costs associated with differing demographic and district circumstances.
 Under the current funding formula, these weights are tax capacity weights, meaning they impact the amount of funding a school district can raise at a specific tax rate rather than the amount of funding it receives.
-Under the funding formula in the bill, the pupil weights established in Section 35 would be foundation formula weights and would impact the amount of funding a school district receives.
+Under the funding formula in the act, the pupil weights established in Section 35 are foundation formula weights and will impact the amount of funding a school district receives.

-Section 35 would repeal all current law pupil weights and establish new weights used in the calculation of WLTM.
-It would also repeal certain weighting categories, amend certain weighting categories, and add new weighting categories.
-As mentioned, the weights would be foundation formula weights.
-They would be applied against the base amount and would be used to determine the amount of funding a school district receives through its education opportunity payment.
-Like current law, the weights would be additive.
+Section 35 repeals all current law pupil weights and establish new weights used in the calculation of WLTM.
+It will also repeal certain weighting categories, amend certain weighting categories, and add new weighting categories.
+As mentioned, the weights are foundation formula weights.
+They will be applied against the base amount and used to determine the amount of funding a school district receives through its education opportunity payment.
+Like current law, the weights are additive.

-The bill would repeal weights applied to sparse districts, small schools, and grade levels outside of PreK.
-The bill would amend weights applied to PreK pupils, English Learner (EL) pupils, and students from economically disadvantaged backgrounds.
-Finally, the bill would add weights for special education, identified as children with a disability, and distinguishes between categories of disabilities.
+The act repeals weights applied to sparse districts, small schools, and grade levels outside of PreK.
+The act amends weights applied to PreK pupils, English Learner (EL) pupils, and students from economically disadvantaged backgrounds.
+Finally, it adds weights for Special Education, identified as children with a disability, and distinguishes between categories of disabilities.
 Table 2 outlines the pupil weighting categories and weight amounts that would be used.